prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/01 promote-dc-server2022.md

 ## Understanding What It Means to Promote a Domain Controller

-- Promoting a server to a Domain Controller means <mark><b>installing the Active Directory Domain Services role</b></mark> and configuring the server to host the directory database.
+- Promoting a server to a Domain Controller means <mark><b>installing the AD Domain Services role</b></mark> and configuring the server to host the directory database.
 Once promoted, the server becomes responsible for authentication, directory operations, Kerberos services, and DNS integration.

 - A Domain Controller is not simply a Windows server with a role installed.
 It becomes the security authority for the domain.
 Every authentication request, user login, and computer join depends on the Domain Controller being available and functioning correctly.